 Critical Information (Must Read)

-Now that you understand the difference in a cheat meal and a re-feed meal, you are better armed to tackle your figure diet to lose fat and get cut.
+Now that you understand the difference in a cheat meal and a re-feed meal, you are better armed to tackle your prep diet to lose fat and get cut.

 Thanks for reading over my article!
 I hope you found the information helpful.
 If you have any questions you can contact me directly using the “Contact Link” at the top of the page.
 I answer all emails.